Ricky-MY/The-Pictionary-Bot/README.md

 **6.** This process is repeated through every member and every rounds.

 ### How can I run this project?
-Create a virtualenv and install all dependencies inside `requirement.txt`.
+Create a virtualenv and install all dependencies inside `requirements.txt`.

 > If you are unfamiliar with virtualenv, follow the steps below.